 UbiFit

-The glanceable display used a stylized, aesthetic representation of physical activities and goal attainment (e.g., a garden) to keep the person focused on the act of self-monitoring and their commitment to fitness.
-It resided on the background screen of the person's mobile phone to provide a subtle but persistent and easily accessible reminder whenever and wherever their phone was used.
+The glanceable display used a stylized, aesthetic representation of physical activities and goal attainment (e.g., a garden) to keep the user focused on the act of self-monitoring and their commitment to physical activity.
+It resided on the background screen of their mobile phone to provide a subtle but persistent and easily accessible reminder whenever and wherever their phone was used.

-The interactive application, which also resided on the mobile phone, included detailed information about the person's physical activities and a journal in which activities could be added, edited, and deleted.
+The interactive application, which also resided on their mobile phone, included detailed information about their physical activities and a journal in which activities could be added, edited, and deleted.

 Finally, the fitness device (a separate device worn on the waistband above the hip, like a pedometer — this was before FitBit), automatically inferred and transmitted information about several types of activities — walking, running, cycling, use of the elliptical trainer, and use of the stair machine — to the glanceable display and interactive application.